Trusted WordPress tutorials, when you need them most.

 Why Disable Embeds in WordPress?

 oEmbed is a technology that allows WordPress users to embed content.
-For example, you can embed videos in your WordPress blog posts, show images from social media sites, display X/Twitter tweets or YouTube videos, and more.
+For example, you can embed videos in your WordPress blog posts, add an audio player from SoundCloud, display X/Twitter tweets or YouTube videos, and more.

-While embeds can add variety to your content, there are situations where disabling them might be beneficial for your WordPress site.
+While embeds and iFrames can add variety to your content, there are situations where disabling them might be beneficial for your WordPress site.

 One major concern is website performance.
 Embeds require an additional HTTP request to load the wp-embed.min.js file.
 This JavaScript can add up and slow down your website, especially if you have a lot of embedded content.